Trail Conference Stewards Help Make Your Experience on Breakneck Ridge, Catskills, and Bear Mountain Trails Even Better

 Prior to the Trail Conference’s Steward Program, lost hikers on Breakneck were a daily occurrence, with emergency services performing rescues nearly every weekend.
 Many visitors are unprepared for the trail’s extremely steep terrain; tourists often arrive without proper footwear, maps, or sufficient water, and frequently have no idea where to hike.
 Trail Conference Stewards guide and often redirect underprepared visitors to safer, more appropriate hiking experiences.
 In 2015, the Stewards observed a 25 percent increase in trail visitors to Breakneck and virtually eliminated the need for search and rescue operations while on duty.
 This season, Trail Conference Stewards are on track to see a 50 percent increase in the number of visitors counted on Breakneck last year.

-Additional support for the Steward program on Breakneck has been provided by Mountain Tops, Putnam County Tourism, and Dutchess County Tourism.
+Additional support for the Steward program on Breakneck has been provided by Mountain Tops, Dutchess County Tourism, and Mr. Seamus Carroll.

 The Catskill Mountains are one of New York’s last wild places.
-Since 2015, Trail Conference Summit Stewards have patrolled the summit areas of Giant Ledge/Panther Mountain, Slide, Wittenberg, and Cornell mountains.
+Trail Conference Summit Stewards began patrolling the summit areas of Giant Ledge/Panther Mountain, Slide, Wittenberg, and Cornell mountains in 2015.
+This season, they'll be stationed on Giant Ledge/Panther Mountain, Slide, Blackhead, and North Point.
 Working closely with the New York State Department of Environmental Conservation, our Summit Stewards address the unique concerns of these peaks, including the protection of fragile, higher-altitude ecosystems.
 Illegal camping, particularly above 3,500 feet and less than 100 feet from trails and water sources, is a serious problem in this region.
 While the Stewards have no enforcement responsibility, they can be highly effective in reporting illegal use and using education and diplomacy to curtail “stealth” camping.

-Additional support for the Steward program in the Catskills has been provided by the Catskill 3500 Club, Catskill Center, Catskill Mountain Club, Hunter Foundation, Deer Mountain Inn, The Roxbury Motel, Rock and Snow, Adirondack Mountain Club, and Kenco Work and Play Outfitters.
+Additional support for the Steward program in the Catskills has been provided by the Catskill 3500 Club, Catskill Mountain Club, and the Hunter Foundation.

 Bear Mountain State Park

 Bear Mountain State Park, straddling Rockland and Orange counties, receives more than 3 million visitors a year, with an estimated 250,000 park users getting a taste of hiking on the Appalachian Trail (A.T.) from the base of Bear Mountain.
-The pilot Trail Steward season at Bear, launching this Sunday, places Stewards at the historic Spider Hill House adjacent to the Bear Mountain Inn.
+Stewards were first stationed at Bear Mountain in August 2016.
+This season, they will be placed at the historic Spider Hill House adjacent to the Bear Mountain Inn beginning Memorial Day Weekend.
 This “gateway to the backcountry” is where most visitors begin their hikes, especially the popular yet strenuous, 2-mile climb to Perkins Memorial Tower.
-Bilingual Stewards will hand out maps, information on alternative hiking options, and Ruta Apalacha, a Spanish-language brochure that gives an overview of the A.T. and Bear Mountain, to engage visitors and promote the safe, responsible use of trails
+Stewards provide map information, info on alternative hiking options, and Ruta Apalacha, a Spanish-language brochure that gives an overview of the A.T. and Bear Mountain, to engage visitors and promote the safe, responsible use of trails.